Mary Brown's Centre: Hockey

+In 2024, the QMJHL announced that the Acadie–Bathurst Titan would relocate to St. John's for the 2025–26 season.

 Basketball

 After long negotiations, the arena became the home to the St. John's Edge of the National Basketball League of Canada beginning with the 2017–18 season bringing professional basketball to St. John's.
 On July 15, 2021, the St. John's Edge were removed from Mile One when the city did not renew the lease with the team to play in the arena, opting to grant a lease to a different ownership group with an American Basketball Association franchise.

 Other sporting events

 The arena hosts the annual Herder Memorial Trophy tournament, the largest hockey tournament in the province.
 It hosted the 2002 AHL All-Star Game and the 2014 AHL All-Star Game in which the AHL All-Stars faced Färjestad BK of the Swedish Hockey League.

 On September 22, 2014, Mile One Centre held two split squad preseason games for the Ottawa Senators vs. the New York Islanders.
 New York won both games 3–2, the latter game on a shootout.
 The Senators faced the Carolina Hurricanes at Mile One for another preseason game on September 27, 2015.

-A National Basketball Association exhibition game between the Toronto Raptors and the Cleveland Cavaliers in 2003, was cancelled on game night due to an excess of condensation built up on the playing surface due to the inside temperature.
-LeBron James was on hand as it was a scheduled preseason game of his rookie season.
+In October 2003, the arena was to host an NBA pre-season game between the Toronto Raptors and Cleveland Cavaliers, with lineups featuring NBA All-Star Vince Carter and an 18 year old rookie making his NBA debut by the name of LeBron James.
+Both teams suited up and took pre-game warm-ups, but an unseasonably warm day in St. John's led to excess condensation inside the arena and pooling of moisture on the court, leading Raptors General Manager Glen Grunwald to take a microphone to centre court and announce the game would be cancelled in front of a sold-out crowd.